akshjswl/fsp-java/day3/day3.md

 An object can have more than one refrences  but a single refrence variable cannot point to two object at the same time

 wap to display creation of garbage in java.

+## what do you mean by abstract class in java?
+1. An abstract class is a class which has abstract keyword applied to it.
+2. It may contain normal method as well as abstract method.
+3. An abstract method is a method which doesnot have any body.
+4. we cannot create an object of an abstract class. it always acts as a super class.
+5. the class which inherits an abstract class has to provide body to all the abstract method of an abstract class